“We do not see things as they are, we see things as we are”

 In Gestalt therapy, you will learn to connect with with your emotions in the moment, something many therapies skip over, and experiment with new patterns rather than only analyzing your past.
 This therapy is very useful if you feel disconnected from your body and your feelings or tend to intellectualize your problems.
 It also helps many people who have been in other therapies but haven’t been able to make changes from intellectual awareness alone.

-Psychodynamic Therapy– addresses the impact of early childhood conflicts on your current life by helping you become more aware of their influences.
-Uncovering these recurring patterns can help you avoid repeating them in your present life.
-I use aspects of psychodynamic therapy when these patterns emerge in the moment.
+Psychodynamic Therapy– addresses the impact of early childhood conflicts on your current life by helping you become more aware of their unconscious influences.
+Uncovering these recurring patterns as they occur between us and with others, can help you avoid repeating them in your present life.

 Cognitive Behavioral Therapy (CBT) including Exposure and Response Prevention Therapy (ERP) and Trauma- Focused CBT (TF-CBT)- addresses the effect your automatic thought patterns and actions have on your moods and behaviors.
 CBT often involves using worksheets and homework to help you identify and challenge your particular thought patterns.
 The behavioral component involves designing situations in and out of session (exposure therapy) which will challenge your automatic assumptions by having you face those situations that you fear.
-This therapy is very effective in helping people master their anxieties and regain their lives.
-CBT has been proven to be one of the most effective treatments for OCD and anxiety related disorders including PTSD, panic attacks, addictions and phobias.
+I don’t practice exclusive CBT, rather I adapt it to the ongoing work we are doing together as needed.
+I also prioritize helping you develop a strong sense of scaffolding and support before we embark upon any exposures together.

 Mindfulness /Meditative Approaches-